RoysHaynes/lab6-components/README.md

 3. **Progressive Enhancement:** Convert markup into a `<simple-chat>` custom element
 4. **Shadow DOM:** Create `<chat-interface>` with encapsulated styles and behavior

-Each step will include a short reflection added to this README.

 ---

 ## Repository Structure (Planned)